Cemeteries in Racine

 Although Gilbert Knapp was the founder of Racine, the first settler within the present limits of the city was Joseph (Antoine) Ouilmette, a Frenchman, who came from Grosse Pointe in 1834, and with his Indian wife and children, settled on and made claim to a large tract of land just west of the river, extending from a point a little north of where Kinzie Avenue bridge is now located, south to Cedar Bend.
 James Kinzie came into possession of much of the land in this section before many years, and his name was later given the avenue which traverses it.

 James Kinzie built and operated two mills here; one on the east side – a saw mill, and another – a grist mill, on the west side.
 I remember seeing, when a boy, the ruins of the latter on the bank of the river, and little north of Kinzie Avenue bridge.
-It is related by old settlers that in the very early days there was a small colony of Mormons which for some months occupied the bottom land west of the river, and just sound of the bridge; now a part of Washington park.
+It is related by old settlers that in the very early days there was a small colony of Mormons which for some months occupied the bottom land west of the river, and just south of the bridge; now a part of Washington park.

 In his reminiscences in Wisconsin Historical Collections, John H. Fonda states that when he came to Chicago in 1825, the principal inhabitants were Gordon H. Hubbard and Antoine Ouilmette.
 He states also that Ouilmette’s wife was a Potawatomie Indian, and that in the treaty of 1863 provision was made for his children, he having died in the interim.
 It is interesting to note that both of these men figured prominently in the early history of Racine also, Hubbard having been a partner of Gilbert Knapp in promoting the founding of the city.